hotosm/learnosm/_posts/en/mobile-mapping/0900-12-27-osmtracker.md

 ----------------------

 ![OSMTracker JOSM][]
-Gps traces in the form of gpx files are made up of a number of elements, principally a 'trace' and 'waypoints'.
+GPS traces in the form of gpx files are made up of a number of elements, principally a 'trace' and 'waypoints'.
 The screenshot above shows a folder contents created in OSMTracker which has been loaded into JOSM ready for editing, with satellite imagery loaded to assist.
 The square icon in the centre of the trace indicates there is a photograph, taken at this location, available - simply click on the square icon to display the photograph.

-If you are navigating and using a gps to give you directions, you will notice at some point that it will 'recalculate'.
-This is normally because it's internal gps location does not correspond to where it expects the road or path to be - there is a margin of error, but it is easy for roads and paths to be created in slightly the wrong place, or for the road to be moved after the map data has been created.
+If you are navigating and using a GPS to give you directions, you will notice at some point that it will 'recalculate'.
+This is normally because its internal GPS location does not correspond to where it expects the road or path to be - there is a margin of error, but it is easy for roads and paths to be created in slightly the wrong place, or for the road to be moved after the map data has been created.
 Volunteers updating OpenStreetMap can download all of the traces that have been uploaded in an area, and use them to:

   1. Trace roads & paths through areas that could not be seen with satellite imagery because of clouds, trees, shadows, buildings etc..
   2. Adjust the satellite imagery so that it aligns correctly - there can be a surprising variation with some imagery.

-Although a single gps trace is very useful, it may not be particularly accurate and can be as much as 30 metres out of place.
+Although a single gpx trace is very useful, it may not be particularly accurate and can be as much as 30 metres out of place.
 When there are several traces, the correct route of the path or road is now easy to see - for example see the screenshot below showing a download of gpx traces in a town, in which the main roads can be seen by the volume of traces.

 ![OSMTracker_gpx][]